 Physical Characteristics of Pine Trees

 Wildlife enjoys the loblolly.
 It has provided nesting sites for various birds, including the bald eagle, osprey, and red-cockaded woodpecker.
-The wood from the loblolly is also sturdy and can be used for furniture and construction, as well as crates, boxes, and pallets.
+The wood from the loblolly is also sturdy and can be used for furniture and construction and crates, boxes, and pallets..

 Intro: The spruce pine is also found in the South, yet is also found on the West Coast and along the southern regions of Arizona, New Mexico, and Texas.
 It is also one of the least common types of pines in the Southeast.